Bosler Hall Room 126

 https://dickinson.academia.edu/JRSAGAST

 Jorge R. G. Sagastume received his doctorate from Vanderbilt University in 2002.
-His main area of research is the intersection of literature and philosophy, particularly the philosophy of language and ethics.
-His latest article, in collaboration with Selena Yang as Research Assistant, is titled "Jorge Luis Borges, la kenning, y la monadología lingüística," and it is scheduled for publication in Latin American Literary Review in the Spring 2025 (vol 52.104) issue.
-He has published eight books and numerous articles on Spanish and Spanish American authors, especially on Jorge Luis Borges.
-Jorge has also published fiction and poetry and founded and edited Sirena: Poetry, Art, and Criticism (Johns Hopkins U.P.).
-He is also the editor of The Pasticheur: Literature, Art, & Ideas, (the-pasticheur.com ISSN 2837-2395.
-ORCID Researcher ID 0009-0003-1950-097X
+His research explores the intersection of literature and philosophy, with a particular focus on the philosophy of language and ethics.
+His most recent article is the result of his work with his student and research assistant Selena Yang; it is titled “Jorge Luis Borges, la kenning, y la monadología lingüística,” and published in the Latin American Literary Review (Spring 2025, vol. 52.104).
+He has published eight books and numerous articles on Spanish and Spanish American authors, with a special emphasis on the works of Jorge Luis Borges.
+In addition to his scholarly work, Jorge has published fiction and poetry, and he is the founder and former editor of Sirena: Poetry, Art, and Criticism (Johns Hopkins University Press).
+He currently serves as editor-in-chief of The Pasticheur: Literature, Art, & Ideas (the-pasticheur.com; ISSN 2837-2395.
+ORCID Researcher ID 0009-0003-1950-097X).

 LALC 239 Span for the Health Profession